libsdl-org/SDL/docs/README-documentation-rules.md

 wikiheaders will include those defines in the syntax section of the wiki page, and generate stub pages for each define that simply says "please refer to (The Actual Symbol You Care About)" with a link.
-It will also pull in any blank lines or most preprocessor directives for the syntax text, too.
+It will also pull in any blank lines and most preprocessor directives for the syntax text, too.

 Sometimes an unrelated define, by itself, just happens to be right below one of these symbols in the header.
 The easiest way to deal with this is either